bumbleblue/bees/index.md

 ### Why "The Bees' Knees"?

 "The bees' knees" is an old-fashioned expression for something like "cool".
 Example: "These waffles are amazing!"
-"Oh yeah, they're the bees' knees!s"
+"Oh yeah, they're the bees' knees!"

 ### Do I have to be a woman to sing with you?